-This is a non-proprietary Cryptographic Module Security Policy for the X-ES XPedite5205 with Cisco IOS (Cisco Systems, Inc. is the vendor), referred to in this document as the modules, routers, or by their specific model name.
+This is a non-proprietary Cryptographic Module Security Policy for the Cisco 5921 ESR from Cisco Systems, Inc., referred to in this document as the modules, routers, or by their specific model name.
 This security policy describes how modules meet the security requirements of FIPS 140-2 and how to run the modules in a FIPS 140-2 mode of operation.